 Leave space for your return

 Many people jet home from a holiday with more than they took.
-If that's you, ensure you leave space in your luggage for some miniature clogs or an "I heart Rome" mug.
+If that's you, ensure you leave space in your luggage for those miniature clogs or that 'I heart Rome' mug.

 Remember your bag will need to pass the size test

 It's not just about weight - size matters too.
 Always check size restrictions before flying, or you could be hit with a hefty fee if your bag's too big.